-The Master of Arts in Art and Research Collaboration (ARC) is a practice-based masters programme offered by the Institute of Art, Design & Technology (IADT) and co-directed by Maeve Connolly and Sinead Hogan.
-ARC is a full-time taught programme delivered over two years, running from October to May, developed in dialogue with project partners such as Dublin City Council Arts Office, led by the LAB, the Irish Film Institute and the Irish Museum of Modern Art.
+ARC is co-directed by Maeve Connolly and Sinead Hogan, and developed in dialogue with project partners such as Dublin City Council Arts Office, led by the LAB, the Irish Film Institute and the Irish Museum of Modern Art.

-In year one, students participate in tutorials, group critiques, seminars and lectures.
-They also collaborate on a group research project in dialogue with IMMA staff, realising a public outcome such as an exhibition, publication or performance.
-Previous projects include ‘The Beholder’s Share’ (2015), ‘Statecraft’ (2016) and ‘ROSC: Fiction of the Contemporary’, a publication and performance developed presented at IMMA’s Project Spaces on 23 March 2017.
+ARC students have weekly tutorials, as well as regular group critiques, seminars and lectures.
+ARC students have frequently collaborated on group research projects, realising a public outcome such as an exhibition, publication or performance.
+Previous projects include ‘The Beholder’s Share’ (2015), ‘Statecraft’ (2016) and ‘ROSC: Fiction of the Contemporary’ (2017), all at IMMA, and ‘The Turf Depot’ (2017) at Oonagh Young Gallery.

 For information on current ARC student projects see current research.